rohanshah-sre/multiplelog-transaction/README.md

     The `* * * * *` will execute the script every minute.
 We'll let let the script run for a few minutes to generate data.
-While that's running ....

 1. upload the `multitple-log-transaction-notebook.json` notebook to you Dynatrace tenant